Syntax Document

 var list = [1, 2, 3]

-(foo, (bar, car)) = (2, (4, false)) // v Nested modification of variable values
+(foo, (bar, car)) = (2, (4, false))

-(foo, bar, car) = (2, (4, false)) // x Type mismatch between left and right values
+(foo, bar, car) = (2, (4, false))

 (list[0], list[2]) = (1, 2)

-(1 + 1, 2 + 2) = (1, 2) // x 1+1 is a right-value expression
+(1 + 1, 2 + 2) = (1, 2)

 arr

-[u8;3] array = [1, 2, 3] // Declare an array of length 12 with elements of type u8
+[u8;3] array = [1, 2, 3] // declare an array with length 3, element type u8

 array[0] = 12